ONLYOFFICE/document-editor-react/README.md

 This procedure requires [Node.js (and npm)](https://nodejs.org/en).

 ## Creating the demo React application with ONLYOFFICE Docs editor

+This procedure creates a [basic React application](https://github.com/facebook/create-react-app) and installs an ONLYOFFICE Docs editor in it.

 1. Create a new React project named *onlyoffice-react-demo* using the *Create React App* package:
 ```